-English Work Preparation-Trimester Course-.5 credit per Trimester-Grade 11 or 12 (Prerequisite: Case Manager approval) English Work Preparation is a course that will address the Common Core English standards, with a specific focus on verbal and written communication skills, interpersonal relationships, soft skills, and other work-world skills.
+English Work Preparation-Trimester Course-.5 credit per Trimester-Grade 11 or 12 (Prerequisite: Case Manager approval)

+English Work Preparation is a course that will address the Common Core English standards, with a specific focus on verbal and written communication skills, interpersonal relationships, soft skills, and other work-world skills.
 Students MAY be required to go to various worksites to apply concepts, complete interviews, and shadow.

-Human Relations-Trimester Course- .5 credit per Trimester-Grade 11 or 12 (Prerequisite: Case Manager approval)
+Human Relations and Life Skills Trimester Course- .5 credit per Trimester-Grade 11 or 12 (Prerequisite: Case Manager approval)

-This course will provide students with an opportunity to examine human relations, not only at school, but also within the workplace, home, and personal relationships.
-This examination of human relations will ultimately help students to be more successful in the work world and various other areas in the future.
-Possible discussion topics are character, leadership, team-building, communication, workplace conflict, and decision making, anger management, and personal commitments.
+This course will provide students with an opportunity to examine human relations and practice life skills not only at school, but also within the workplace, home, and personal relationships.
+This will ultimately help students to be more successful in the work world and various other areas in the future.
+Possible discussion topics are character, leadership, team-building, communication, workplace conflict, decision making, anger management, personal commitments and problem solving.